On this page

 How to apply?

 Entrepreneurs do not apply for the Small Credits for Corona guarantee (KKC) themselves.
-You can apply for a loan from your credit supplier, a bank or funder affiliated with this measure.
+You can apply for a loan from your credit supplier, a bank or other funder affiliated with this measure.
 Funders or banks that participate in the extended SME credit guarantee scheme (BMKB-C) can also offer the KKC.
 Other funders can apply for accreditation to the Netherlands Enterprise Agency.